Research areas

 Text carriers from different cultural and linguistic areas

 How are writing systems related to the development and transmission of knowledge, to political and socio-cultural factors, to trade networks and administrative practices?
-And how do they influence the formation of communal identities and the rise and fall of empires?
-These are the questions that researchers in the field of "Writing Systems" are asking themselves.
+And how do they influence the formation of communal identities, and the rise and fall of empires?
+These are the questions asked by researchers in the "Writing Systems" area of the Cluster.

 Research Area B: Practices in the Layout, Preservation, and Archiving of texts